jonthegeek/rapid/principles.md

 I also belatedly noticed that I had `server()` (singular) where the OAS specification has `servers()`.
 I have belatedly updated that.
 Be careful to match the class names to the pluralization in the specification.

+## Specification extensions

+OAS allows for [Specification Extensions](https://spec.openapis.org/oas/v3.1.0#specificationExtensions), which are extra fields that begin with "x-".
+I do not yet support these anywhere, and capture them in `...` in order to throw them away without errors.
+Later I should at least check these, and ideally deal with them.